Kushi109/Data_Decoded/README.md

    - Wrote efficient SQL queries to uncover customer purchase patterns and high-performing product categories.
    - Delivered insights on retention strategies, contributing to revenue growth and personalized marketing.

-3. **E-Commerce Funnel Analysis**
+3. **Funnel Analysis**
-   - Investigated user journey data to identify key drop-off points using funnel analysis.
+   - Conducted funnel analysis to evaluate user progression from browsing to order completion, identifying key stages where customers dropped off.
-   - Recommended UX and payment process improvements, significantly reducing cart abandonment rates.
+   -  Analyzed conversion rates at each funnel stage to uncover areas for improvement, recommending strategies to reduce cart abandonment and enhance successful            order completions.
 4. **Interactive Dashboard (Power BI)**
    - Built Power BI dashboards to visualize performance and trends.